Facebook

 Treatment

-There are many factors that go into developing a treatment plan for cancer.
-One of the most important is your sex, and research suggests it matters more than you might think.
-Women consistently respond better to therapies compared with men even though researchers don't know why this may be the case - but there could be hormonal differences at play here (since women have higher levels).
+Many factors go into developing a treatment plan for cancer.
+One of the most important is your sex; research suggests it matters more than you might think.
+Women consistently respond better to therapies than men, even though researchers don't know why this may be the case - but there could be hormonal differences at play here (since women have higher levels).

-In order to develop an appropriate course of action, consult with your doctor about which treatments will work best for you individually based on these considerations: stage in disease progression; coexisting conditions like heart or lung diseases; general health status including medications taken regularly already.
+To develop an appropriate course of action, consult with your doctor about which treatments will work best for you individually based on these considerations:

 Surgery

 Early-stage lung cancers often have a high success rate for treatment and recovery with surgery, but everyone's case is different.
-Lung cancer comes in many forms; some are aggressive while others are more benign.
-Your doctor will recommend the best option for you based on your diagnosis to give you the highest chance of survival or cure without risking too much scarring from extensive repair work that may not be necessary given how early it is in the progression process.
+Lung cancer has many forms; some are aggressive, while others are more benign.
+Your doctor will recommend the best option based on your diagnosis to give you the highest chance of survival or cure without risking too much scarring from extensive repair work that may not be necessary, given how early it is in the progression process.

-In a study, the five-year survival rate of women who had lung cancer surgery was 75.6% versus 57.9% for men after these procedures; this is due to better outcomes like decreased mortality rates and lower complication rates that are linked with improved care from more female surgeons in comparison with male ones.
+In a study, the five-year survival rate of women who had lung cancer surgery was 75.6% versus 57.9% for men after these procedures; this is due to better outcomes like decreased mortality rates and lower complication rates associated with improved care from more female surgeons in comparison with male ones.

 Radiation Therapy

-Radiation therapy can be used to treat different types of cancers in many ways.
+Radiation therapy can treat different types of cancers in many ways.
 Early stages of lung cancer may benefit from stereotactic body radiotherapy (SBRT), which significantly improves survival rates and lowers the risk for recurrence over traditional radiation treatments.

 External beam radiation therapy is often used after surgery to kill any remaining cancer cells.
-However, it may also be performed before or during a tumor removal procedure in an attempt to shrink the size of the growth so that more can be removed surgically.
+However, surgeons may also perform it before or during a tumor removal procedure to reduce the size of the growth, enabling them to remove more of it surgically.

-Radiation therapy can also be used as a palliative treatment—that is, it does not cure cancer but instead relieves symptoms.
+Radiation therapy can also be a soothing treatment—that is, it does not cure cancer but instead relieves symptoms.

 Chemotherapy

 Chemotherapy is a therapy that consists of drugs administered intravenously.
-It helps kill cancer cells and can be used alone or with surgery to create an even more effective treatment plan for the patient.
+It aids in destroying cancer cells and can be employed either as a standalone treatment or in conjunction with surgery to formulate a more potent treatment strategy for the patient.

 Women are more likely to survive chemotherapy treatment than men.
 In one study, the survival rate for women was 42% versus 40% for men.